Flag of Mercosur: History

-Vexilology and description
+Vexillology and description

 The Mercosur Flag is made up of a white rectangle and above it has the Mercosur emblem that is composed of four blue stars located in a curved green line, representing the constellation of the southern transept that emerges from the horizon.

 The four blue stars also represent the four founding countries: Argentina, Brazil, Paraguay and Uruguay.
+The flag's official colors were standardized in 2002 and are stated as Pantone Blue 286 C and Pantone Green 347 C.